When Is Probate Not Required in NZ? Threshold & Exemptions | Simply Probate

 Letters of Administration (For No Will)

-• Some institutions will accept declarations from the person entitled under intestacy laws
+• Some institutions will accept declarations from the person entitled under the intestacy rules

 • This often requires legal advice to ensure compliance with the Administration Act 1969